 The sole of a boot, shredded nylon, even large pieces of of a leather glove lay scattered on the hillside 74 years later.
 In David’s plane alone every 500 lb. bomb but one detonated on the way down.
 A hole the size of baseball in the massive propeller blade was shot clean through.
 Most of the airplane is less than the size of your fist, and they lay at every step for hundreds of yards down the steep slope.

-Some of the parachutes were witnessed catching on fire going down.
+Some of the airmen in parachutes were witnessed catching on fire going down.
 I believe that much of the crew were probably killed in the explosions, and most likely died instantly, including David and his copilot.

 Eye witness accounts of the fall have been well documented by our host.
 He has a vast database of information with a map detailing debris over more than 6 kilometers of the area.